Classic Video Game Screw Yous

 - Bats are the same blue color as water and most background walls making already-annoying enemies near-impossible to spot.

-- The original Sonic the Hedgehog game did not make you immune to the Spikes of Doom when you were flashing after taking damage.
-That means that, while the spikes were not technically an instant kill, if you fall in the middle of a group you'll lose your rings, bounce over onto another patch and die, without a chance to realize your mistake and get off of them.
+- The original Sonic the Hedgehog game did not make you immune to the Spikes Of Doom when you were flashing after taking damage.
+That means that, while the spikes were not technically an instant kill, if you fall in the middle of a large group, you'll lose your shield, then bounce over to more spikes and lose all of your rings, then bounce over onto another patch and die, without a chance to realize your mistake and get off of them.
 This was entirely intentional; the developers intentionally coded spikes to ignore Mercy Invincibility.

 - The same goes for the first Mega Man game.
 In all later games, getting hit by an enemy and falling into a spike pit would do no further damage due to Mercy Invincibility, and even allowed some intrepid players to skip difficult spiked areas by doing this.
 In the first game, getting hit into a spike pit was instant death.

 - Mario Kart is full of these.
 Get hit by someone's item and it's guaranteed that one or two other people that are passing you as you wipe out will use their items on you just to torment you further.
 Then there are those times where you fall off the track and are being towed back on, only to get shoved off by someone as they run you over and get knocked off again.
 And woe for any player that hears a Spiny Shell coming at them in the final lap.

 - Then there's the ultimate AI cooperation attack, the rainbow shell assault: Green shell first, then red shell while you spin, and the final insult of a blue shell finishing you off before you can recover from either of the first two.
 Welcome to last place!